digital-land/digital-land/notes/Testing.md

 * Tests that compare against an expected output may need regular updating.
 It may be better to pick and choose elements of the output to verify

 ## User Interface Tests

+TODO

+## Test Doubles

+Test Double is a generic term for any case where you replace a production object for testing purposes.

+There is a lot of confusion around the various types of Test Doubles.
+To ensure we have consistency we will use the definitions published by [Martin Fowler](https://martinfowler.com/bliki/TestDouble.html), originally defined by Gerard Meszaros;

+* *Dummy* objects are passed around but never actually used.
+Usually they are just used to fill parameter lists.
+* *Fake* objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an InMemoryTestDatabase is a good example).
+* *Stubs* provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+* *Spies* are stubs that also record some information based on how they were called.
+One form of this might be an email service that records how many messages it was sent.
+* *Mocks* are pre-programmed with expectations which form a specification of the calls they are expected to receive.
+They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.